JBEI/edd/docs/Developer_Setup_Linux.md

 The latter should print usage information about the `docker compose` command.

-Install [pre-commit][3], either directly with `pip install pre-commit` in the system Python or a development-specific virtualenv, or use the non-administrative install script:
+Install [pre-commit][3], either directly with `pipx install pre-commit`, or use the non-administrative install script:

 ```bash
 curl https://pre-commit.com/install-local.py | python -